JabezSanjay/JabezSanjay/README.md

 ### Hi there, I'm Jabez Sanjay 👋

-## I'm a Student, Developer and Learner!!
+## I'm a Developer and Learner!!

 - 🌱 I’m currently learning React Native
-- 🥅 2021 Goals: Create a full stack saas product
+- 🥅 2022 Goal: Create a full stack saas product
 - ⚡ Fun fact: I love to travel and make friends!

 ### Connect with me: